AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

-## <center>Case Study Proposal</center>
+## Case Study Proposal
 # **Cash App**
 ![ ](https://img.money.com/2021/12/News-Cash-App-Crypto-Gifts.gif)

 ## Overview and Origin
 * **<ins>What is Cash App?</ins>**

 Using [Cash App](https://cash.app/), users can send, receive, request, and invest money peer-to-peer.
-You can also use it to send and recieve stocks and bitcoin **(TIME)**.
+You can also use it to send and recieve stocks and bitcoin. **(TIME)** In general, it is a mobile payment platform that offers one a convenient and cashless way to handle financial transactions.
+It provides a financial ecosystem that fosters user engagment.

 It makes it easier for one to manage their money without having to go through a bank, which can be time consuming and expensive due to fees.
 It allows them to access their invesments quickly and efficiently on the go.

 * **<ins>When was the company incorporated?</ins>**